scaleway/terraform-provider-scaleway/docs/resources/k8s_cluster_beta.md

 - `admission_plugins` - (Optional) The list of [admission plugins](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) to enable on the cluster.

+- `delete_additional_resources` - (Defaults to `false`) Delete additional resources like block volumes and loadbalancers that were created in Kubernetes on cluster deletion.

 - `default_pool` - (Deprecated) See below.

 - `region` - (Defaults to [provider](../index.md#region) `region`) The [region](../guides/regions_and_zones.md#regions) in which the cluster should be created.